A Generalist Agent

 \subsection{DeepMind Lab}

-DeepMind Lab \citep{beattie2016deepmind} is a first-person 3D environment designed to teach agents 3D vision from raw pixel inputs with an egocentric viewpoint, navigation, planning.
+0.2cm DeepMind Lab~\citep{beattie2016deepmind} is a first-person 3D environment designed to teach agents 3D vision from raw pixel inputs with an egocentric viewpoint, navigation, and planning.

-We collect data for 255 tasks from the DeepMind Lab, 254 of which are used during training, the left out task was used for out of distribution evaluation.
-Data is collected using an IMPALA~\citep{espeholt2018impala} agent that has been trained jointly on a set of 18 procedurally generated training tasks.
-Data is collected by executing this agent on each of our 255 tasks, without further training.
+We trained an IMPALA~\citep{espeholt2018impala} agent jointly on a set of 18 parent DM Lab levels that generate maps procedurally for each new episode.
+Data was collected by executing the agent on these 18 levels, as well as an additional set of 237 levels handcrafted to test a diverse set of skills.

+The 18 parent levels are characterized by high diversity of generated maps.
+The difference between the levels is rooted in hyper-parameters used in a generation process.
+These hyper-parameters control high-level characteristics such as types of structures spawned, difficulty of language instructions, or presence of specific tools.
+The parent levels were developed to improve performance of RL agents trained online on them.

+In contrast to the parent levels, each of the additional handcrafted 237 levels uses almost the same map, and the main differences between instances of the same level map are aesthetics such as colors of walls or lighting conditions.
+The maps are \emph{not} procedurally generated and were designed to test a diverse set of skills such as walking up stairs or using specific tools.
+They are similar to levels presented in Figure~3, Figure~7 and Figure~8 in aforementioned paper by~\citet{beattie2016deepmind}.

+Additional information on the 18 parent levels (and their relation to the other levels) is presnted in details in the NeurIPS Workshop talk \emph{A Methodology for RL Environment Research} by Daniel Tanis\footnote{Available at \url{https://neurips.cc/virtual/2021/workshop/21865\#wse-detail-22801}.}.

+In total, we collected data for 255 levels from the DeepMind Lab (18 parent levels and 237 handcrafted levels), 254 of which were used while training \model.
+The remaining level was used for out of distribution evaluation.